 FBI Special Agent in Charge Eric Birnbaum observed, “This indictment is a stark reminder to those who reside in communities governed by Home Owners Associations (HOAs) to remain vigilant and engaged in the financial affairs of your communities.”

-If even professional property management is no guarantee of fiscal and legal safety, what options do the homeowners association have to ensure their resources are well used and their legal responsibilities met?
+If an HOA wants to ensure proper and transparent fiscal and legal safety, what options do they have to safeguard their financial resources and meet their legal requirements?

-Many associations today are finding the confidence they need by treating the organization like the business it truly is and protecting it the way well-run corporations do: by hiring a part-time Chief Financial Officer.
-A professional CFO can provide rigorous financial oversight for accounting and operations, with the HOA’s best interests as the first priority.
-These specialists are few and far between, but their services can be invaluable for long-term financial planning and decision-making as well as protecting the association from fraud and legal liability.
+Quite a few homeowners’ associations are managing more like the business they truly are and protecting it the way well-run corporations do: by hiring a part-time Chief Financial Officer.
+A professional CFO can provide rigorous financial oversight for accounting and operations, always keeping the HOA’s best interests as first priority.
+These specialists are few and far between, but their services are invaluable in protecting the association from fraud and legal liability as well as for long-term financial planning and decision-making.

-A highly experienced and professional CFO actually ends up saving money in most cases.
-Many HOAs report that in addition to a high degree of confidence from having a CFO on their side, the knowledge and accounting efficiency that a CFO brings have succeeded in reducing expenses and helping property values grow.
+A highly experienced and professional CFO actually ends up saving money for HOAs in most cases.
+Many report that in addition to a high degree of confidence from having a CFO on their side, the knowledge and accounting efficiency that a CFO brings reduces expenses and helps property values grow.

-If your homeowners association doesn’t already have a CFO, it may be time to look into finding one.
-Saving money and minimizing risk are always good things, and sleeping better at night?
-That’s a great thing.
+If your homeowners association doesn’t already have a CFO, it may be time to look into one.
+I would be happy to discuss how I work with HOAs and the value I bring.
+Saving money, increasing value, properly vetting vendors and minimizing risk are always good things.
+Add sleeping better at night, and that’s a great thing.